BastienFaivre/byzantine-shield/README.md

 - Aggregates responses from multiple blockchain nodes
 - Detects inconsistencies between node responses
 - Reduces the risks associated with byzantine nodes
-- Follows the JSON RPC API format
+- Compatible with blockchains following the JSON RPC API format
 - Written in Golang for performance and concurrency

 ## Security